milvus-io/pymilvus/README.md

 ## Example python
 There are some small examples in `examples/`, you can find more guide there.

-You can find api doc in [API Doc](https://milvus-io.github.io/milvus-sdk-python/pythondoc/index.html)
+You can find api doc in [Reference Doc](https://milvus-io.github.io/milvus-sdk-python/pythondoc/index.html)